-The student will begin to articulate their strengths and limitations and will be encouraged to integrate theory with practice.
-The role of supervision and personal responsibility in problem solving will be examined.
-Through discussion of examples from actual experience, the student will develop their assessment, planning and problem solving skills in the context of their field placement.
-The student will explore various self-reflection methods, to further develop their understanding of how reflective practice relates to professional development and practice.
-The student will reliably and consistently demonstrate professional and ethical conduct consistent with the values of social service work.

-P- SSWK1001 Introduction to Social Service Worker and P- SSWK1003 The Principles of a Helping Relationship and P- SSWK1009 Field Placement Preparation
+Students begin to articulate their strengths and limitations and are encouraged to integrate theory with practice.
+The role of supervision and personal responsibility in problem solving is examined.
+Through discussion of examples from actual experience, students develop their assessment, planning and problem solving skills in the context of their field placement.
+Students reliably and consistently demonstrate professional and ethical conduct consistent with the values of social service work.
+Students explore critical self-reflection methods to further develop their understanding of how reflective practice relates to professional development and practice, and personal wellness.
+P- SSWK1001 Introduction to Social Service Work and P- SSWK1003 Principles of a Helping Relationship and (P- SSWK1009 Field Placement Preparation or P- SSWK1010 Field Placement Preparation) and P- AID5 First Aid - SSWK Program and P- IMM5 Immunization - SSWK